How to localize your content

 XLSX Import/Export

 To translate many tour and hint cards at once, you can use the XLSX import/export feature.
-This is not enabled by default, so you will need to message or email us to activate this for you.
+This is not enabled by default, so you will need to message or email us to activate this feature for you.